-Every once in awhile, you meet a person who opens his or her heart so others can understand and learn.
+Every once in awhile, you meet a person who opens his or her heart so others can benefit and learn from his or her life experience.
 I observed this with Rick Young in London Ontario.
 After Rick retired from full-time teaching, he started a high quality arts and entertainment magazine in the community.
 After many ups and downs, Rick offered some reflections about his personal journey and offered some thoughts about Creative Aging.
 Here is the transcript of the full interview:

 Q – What did you do during your primary working years?

 Rick Young – after leaving high school in 1970, I played in several local bands.
 After attending one year of a Broadcast Journalism program at Fanshawe College, I got a job as a newspaper reporter/advertising sales rep at a small town newspaper.
 After a couple of years, I decided to go to university as a Mature Student.
 Four and a half years later I graduated with an Honours BA in History and Politics and a Bachelor of Education in 1978

 My first teaching job was at GA Wheable Secondary School, my old high school, where I taught History, English, Geography and just about everything else under the sun.
 I would go on to hold teaching positions at 3 other schools in London Ontario.